Denlea & Carton

 5 Stranger than Fiction Laws That You Need to Know

 Every state has weird laws that make you think twice, but New York takes the cake for some of the oddest traffic laws in the nation.
-From prohibiting funny noises to making it illegal to change clothes in your vehicle, there are several real head-scratchers.
+There are several real head scratches, from prohibiting funny noises to making it illegal to change clothes in your vehicle.

-At Denlea & Carton LLP, we represent individuals who have been hurt or injured in car accidents throughout Westchester County, New York.
-We are proud to serve injured parties throughout White Plains and the surrounding areas.
-If you have been injured in a traffic accident, contact our office for a free consultation.
+At Denlea & Carton LLP, we represent individuals injured in car accidents throughout Westchester County, New York.
+We proudly serve injured parties in White Plains and the surrounding areas.
+Contact our office for a free consultation if you have been injured in a traffic accident

 Here are five of the weirdest driving laws in New York: